Greece in the Eurovision Song Contest 2022: Performances

 Tenfjord took part in technical rehearsals on 1 and 4 May, followed by dress rehearsals on 9 and 10 May 2022.
 This included the jury show on 9 May where the professional juries of each country watched and voted on the competing entries.
 Fokas Evangelinos was the stage director for the performance, having served in that role last year for Greece as well.
 The Greek performance featured Tenfjord wearing a silvery-white sheer high-necked gown designed by Celia Kritharioti; she was surrounded blue LED lighting and scattered broken chairs that melted into the stage, representing loss and absence.
 Speaking about his staging strategy, Evangelinos told ERT that Tenfjord's solo appearance and simple presentation emphasises "three elements: the absence, the toll and the grief of a separation".
-At the end of the semi-final, Greece was announced as having finished in the top 10 and subsequently qualifying for the final.
+At the end of the semi-final, Greece was announced as having finished in the top 10, subsequently qualifying for the final.
 This marked the third consecutive qualification to the final for Greece.
 It was later revealed that "Die Together" placed third in the semi-final, receiving a total of 211 points: 60 points from the televoting and 151 points from the juries.